Caramel Apple Crumble Hand Pies

 Orange Chocolate Chip Scones

-These Orange Chocolate Chip scones have everything I love in a scone.
-They have buttery, crisp edges and soft, tender centers.
+These Orange Chocolate Chip scones have everything I love in a good scone.
+Let’s start with their buttery, crisp edges and soft, tender centers.
 Plenty of mini chocolate chips are enhanced with the vibrant flavor of fresh orange zest.
-These melt-in-your-mouth scones are perfectly delicious on their own, but I went ahead and added some tangy orange icing which took them over the top.
-They’re so good you won’t be able to eat just one!
+These melt-in-your-mouth scones are perfectly delicious on their own, but I went ahead and glazed them with some tangy orange icing which took them over the top.
+The baking method is so easy too.
+You simply mix them by hand, then scoop them onto the baking sheet.
+They’re a perfect alongside a warm, cozy cup of tea or coffee.

 Orange Chocolate Chip Scones

-Tender orange-scented scones studded with mini chocolate chips and topped with a tangy orange icing
+Tender orange-scented scones dotted with mini chocolate chips and glazed with tangy orange icing

-Servings
+Servings 9 scones

 Ingredients